-Momentarily jump across the Test 1 and Test 2 terminals of the LTB1 until the unit enters test mode 7 (See Table 15, p.
-49).
-Once the unit is in the reheat test mode, verify that the 3 way valve has shifted to the reheat position and that the supply temperature rises 10°F more than when in cooling mode stage 2.
+Momentarily jump across the Test 1 and Test 2 terminals of the LTB1 until the unit enters test mode 7.
+(See Table 11, p.
+48).
+Once the unit is in the reheat test mode, verify that the 3 way valve has shifted to the reheat position and that the supply temperature rises 10 °F more than when in cooling mode stage 2.

 Monitor the suction pressure for 15 minutes.
 The suction pressure should remain within 5 psi of normal cooling operation.
+If the unit has a 2 speed outdoor fan and if the outdoor air temperature is below 70°F, verify that the OD fan is in low speed.